makerdao/community/governance/polls/PPG - Open Market Committee Proposal - June 28, 2021.md

    1: Yes
    2: No
 ---
-# Poll: Parameter Changes Proposal - MakerDAO Open Market Committee - 28 June, 2021
+# Poll: Parameter Changes Proposal - MakerDAO Open Market Committee - June 28, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the [MakerDAO Open Market Committee](https://forum.makerdao.com/t/parameter-proposal-group-makerdao-open-market-committee/7355).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, June 28 at 16:00 UTC.